CPR, AED, & First Aid

 Who is required to attend an in-person course?

-- Someone never previously trained in Adult CPR, AED, and First Aid
+- Someone never previously trained in Adult First Aid CPR/AED

 - Someone whose previous training does not meet CUSD and/or OSHA requirements